yat011/superfluid-conviction-governance/README.md

 # Methodology
 Please find the detail here .....

+# Major Use Cases
+- Create Proposal: The application-authorised person can create project in a pool determined by (SuperApp's address, ISuperHookableToken's address).
+All projects in the same pool share the voting powers from users.

+- Vote Proposal: User can vote a project with a certain percentage of his/her voting power.
+E.g. he/she votes a project with 50% of his/her voting power.
+The actual amount of voting power towards the project will be automatically reflected when there is any change of his/her token amount.

+- Manually Refresh Proposal's Status: Manually trigger on-chain calculation and set the Proposal Status.

 # Components
-- ConvictionAgreement: This implements the core logic which handles the conviction calaution, proposal creation, user voting, and the changes of proposal's status.
-Execution of proposal is not included, and depends on DAO's application.
+- ConvictionAgreement: It implements the core logic which handles the conviction calculation, proposal creation, user voting, and the changes of proposal's status.
+Execution of a proposal is not included here, and we leave it to the application.

-- SuperHookableToken and HookManager: Used to observe any trnsfer/mint/burn/agremment update of the token in order to the conviction state accordingly.
+- SuperHookableToken and HookManager: To observe any transfer/mint/burn/agreement update of the token in order to update the conviction state accordingly.

-- ConvictionApp: Example SuperApp which use ConvictionAgreement.
+- ConvictionApp: An example application which uses ConvictionAgreement.
+As the main voting logic is implemented in the agreement, the DAO application can focus on the execution, the content of proposal (e.g. string/code), etc.

 # Future works
+- More test cases
-e.g. Optimate gas fee
+- Optimize gas fee